All About Strong Wind Warnings for Boaters in Canada

 • Visible effects on the sea

-What to do when high wind warnings happen
+What boaters should do when there is a high wind warning

-There are two situations where you may receive a wind warning while boating:
+There are two situations where you may become aware there is a wind warning:

-If you are still docked or about to depart, it is best to delay or even cancel your departure.
-Even if the sky is clear, it is strongly advised to stay on land to avoid being caught against strong winds.
+If you are still docked or about to depart, it is best to delay or even cancel your trip.
+Even if the sky is clear, it is strongly advised to stay on land to avoid being caught in strong winds.

-If you receive a strong wind warning in the middle of your navigation, it is essential to keep an eye out for any changes.
-Tune into radio and broadcast channels like the Canadian Coast Guard for real-time information.
+If you receive a strong wind warning while out on the water, keep an eye out for any changes.
+Tune in to radio and broadcast channels like the Canadian Coast Guard for real-time information.

 Watch and monitor the waves and their heights.
 The waves are clear indicators of wind changes while on the water.

 Watch for bad weather.
-Look at the sky and monitor the cloud types and their effects while keeping an eye on your course to look for shelter.
+Look at the sky and monitor the clouds while looking for a safe place to harbour.
 If the sky darkens quickly, head back or go to the nearest coast as soon as possible.

 If you are caught in a high wind alert, protect yourself by contacting the Canadian Coast Guard.
 Give them all the information they need to locate you and stay in contact with them until they arrive.